 Some business owners consider arcade games as a source of passive income.
 Or just an expensive way to entertain customers.
 And, that’s okay.
 But why not take an active approach to adding revenue and attracting repeat patrons?

 - Golden Tee and G3 Galaxy Fire Electronic Darts run international tournaments online.

 Most bars and restaurants have maximized their outdoor space for eating and drinking.
 With social distancing, some had opened up parking lots, neighboring spaces and other creative additional spaces.
 And, you may be keeping these spaces open.
 How about adding games to those areas?

 - Basketball Shot Contest

 - Trivia Games through your AMI Jukebox System

 - Move your darts outdoors – adding wind could make it that much more challenging

 As a business owner, it is essential to maximize floor space, follow health and safety guidelines and keep your patrons happy.
 Not an easy task but well worth the effort.

 Need games in a hurry?
 ATM machine?
 Parts to fix existing games?
-GAD Vending is a stocking distributor.
+GAD is a stocking distributor of pinball and games.
+Each of our locations have parts in stock.
 Our offices are located in Omaha, Des Moines and Kansas City.